-The Finalist Competition will be held on Tuesday, November 19, 2019 in the College of Medicine Auditorium at 2:00 PM.
+The Finalist Competition was held on Tuesday, November 19, 2019 in the College of Medicine Auditorium at 2:00 PM.

 Currently enrolled doctoral students at Florida State University will be eligible to participate in the 3MT™.
 Graduates and master's students are not eligible.

 Prior to the 3-Minutes Thesis (3MT™), the Graduate School hosted a workshop for graduate students intending to enter the competition.

 * Each finalist receives a certificate and a $100 award.

 - Winner: $1,000